Newborn Baby Talk

 Newborn Baby Talk is a free class for parents with newborns, from birth to 12 weeks, that provides support, information and resources related to various aspects of your baby’s life, such as feeding, sleeping, attachment and when to call a medical caregiver.
 Co-sponsored by the Northfield Public Schools ECFE program, Rice County Public Health Nursing Service and the Northfield Hospital, classes are held every Monday from 10:30 a.m. to noon at the Northfield Community Resource Center, except on public holidays.
 No pre-registration is required.
 Sibling care is available upon request.
 Call 507.664.3754 for details.

-Bridges to Kindergarten is a three-week summer program held at each of the elementary schools to provide a boost of instruction in readiness skills, such as listening and working in groups, as well as orientation to classroom routines, procedures and academic activities focused on literacy and math.
-The goal is to provide activities in a kindergarten-like classroom to better prepare students for the start of their kindergarten year.
+Bridges to Kindergarten is a summer program held at each of the elementary schools to provide a boost in readiness skills, such as listening and working in groups, and to otherwise prepare students for the start of their kindergarten year.
+The program includes orientation to classroom routines and procedures and academic activities focused on literacy and math.
 Children who qualify for participation are placed in classrooms in the building where they will attend kindergarten.
 All are encouraged to apply.
 Applications are reviewed and placement priority is given to children with certain risk factors that are known to have an impact on learning and/or school readiness.
 If you are not sure if your child is ready for Bridges to Kindergarten, this qualifications document may help.

 Teen Parent Program

 The Teen Parent Program offers classes for current or expectant parents between the ages of 14 and 21 who are enrolled at the Northfield Area Learning Center.
 Contact Daryl Kehler (507.645.1238) for more information.